This information explains the process of being discharged from your hospital stay at Memorial Sloan Kettering (MSK).

 Insurance benefits are different for everyone.
 The kind of services you can have after discharge will depend on your insurance and your condition.
 People are often surprised to learn that their insurance may not pay for many services or items they need after discharge.

-If you know that you’re going to be admitted to the hospital, contact your insurance provider.
+If you know that you’re going to be admitted to the hospital, contact your insurance company.
 Ask about your home care and long-term care benefits.
-However, even if your policy includes home care or long-term care benefits, your insurance provider may feel that it’s not necessary for you at the time.
+However, even if your plan includes home care or long-term care benefits, your insurance company may feel that you don’t need it at this time.
 If so, they may not pay for it.
 You can talk with your case manager about calling your insurance company to discuss your coverage.
 If you need or want services that your insurance doesn’t cover, you have the option of paying for them on your own.
 Talk with your social worker for information about financial resources that may be available to you, if you’re eligible.

-Your insurance provider makes the final decision about what they will pay for.
+Your insurance company makes the final decision about what they will pay for.
 Their decision is based on:

 - Information provided by your medical team.